 MSc Functional Omics

-Advanced academic and research training in strategies used to elucidate the function and relevance to human disease of targets identified by Omics technologies.
+From genome to phenotype: advanced training in strategies used to elucidate the function and relevance of targets identified by Omics technologies to human disease

 1 year full-time

 This course provides advanced academic, laboratory and research training in the methods and strategies used to elucidate which and how potential targets identified through Omics technologies- genomics, proteomics, transcriptomics- may be relevant to human disease.
 Students will gain insight on target selection given a large data set, and the in vitro and in vivo techniques that could be applied to study an identified target in the context of disease.
 The emphasis will be on critical analysis of data and published information, and the design of experimental protocols/pipeline to answer specific scientific questions.

 At the end of the course, the students would have gained excellent laboratory experience, learnt a variety of analytical skills and techniques, and produced a literature review and a thesis.